-If you have removed a structure from a specific parcel, the best practice is to notify the Assessor's Office.
-This notification, albeit in person, by phone, or by email will result in a physical review of the said parcel.
-If you obtained the required permit, we may or may not be informed in a timely manner; so it is in your best interest to inform us as soon as possible.
+If you have removed a structure from a specific parcel, the best practice is to notify the Assessor's Office by submitting an Affidavit of Destroyed or Removed Property (Form 135).
+This notification, albeit in person, or by email will result in a physical review of the said parcel.
+If you obtained the required permit, we may or may not be informed promptly; so, it is in your best interest to inform us as soon as possible.

 It must also be noted that ANY destruction of a structure on YOUR property is YOUR responsibility to report.
 Fire Departments or Police are under NO obligation to report these matters and therefore, we would not be aware that a structure had been damaged by fire, etc. until you file an appeal based on the said damage.
 Failure to notify the Assessor's Office is not a justifiable reason for appeal.